 Men's Bible Study Wednesday 8am

 St. Peter's Men's Bible Study meets weekly on Wednesdays at 8am in the Parish Library.
 Using the readings and meditation for the day from Forward Movement's Day by Day the group shares their thoughts and concludes the hour with prayer.
 All are welcome to participate.

 Interested in becoming Episcopalian, or just curious about the church?
 Already Episcopalian but want to know more about the faith?
 Have some questions about worship, or practices, or beliefs, or something else associated with the Episcopal Church?
 Sign up and take part in this fall’s adult Inquirer’s Class, Tuesday evenings at 7pm.
-We will begin with a zoom meeting and decide how we want to meet as a class for future meetings.
 This six sessions class looks at worship, the prayer book, church history, beliefs, church organization, practices and more.
 The class is informal and can be tailored to topics the group wants to explore.
-A schedule and a list of topics is available below.
+Click below to go to the Inquirers Class page.

 On Line Resources